Request Info Visit Apply

 Build a strong career foundation with our marketable Interior Design degree.

 Texas Tech's interior design program stands out for its:

 - Award-winning faculty.
-Nationally recognized design educator, Dr. Sharran Parkinson, chairs the Department of Design and Professor Don Collier directs the Interior Design Program.
+Nationally recognized design educators and designers lead the Interior Design program.
 Most of the faculty are interior designers and specialists who combine Ph.D.s with years of professional experience in interior or business design.

 - Emphasis on architecture.
 You will take a cluster of architecture-related courses, learning about construction, architectural history, building codes, and AutoCAD.
 With just a couple of additional courses, you can earn a minor in architecture—a significant advantage that employers value.